BIG IDEA: GOD HAS GIVEN US THE HOLY SPIRIT

 2) THE HOLY SPIRIT IS ALWAYS WITH YOU AND ME (personal testimony would work well here too!)

-Say: The man in that video was explaining that the Holy Spirit is with us always. he never leaves us alone.
+Say: [Begin with a testimony that shares how the Holy Spirit has helped you.]
+The Holy Spirit is with us always. he never leaves us alone.
 He is with us everywhere we go.
 Can you remember what things the Holy Spirit helps us with?! [get feedback]

 So let’s remember, the Holy Spirit is with us always.
 We have a friend that never leaves us, that knows everything about us and everyone we know (Psalm 139:1-18).
 That means that whatever we go through or whenever we need help, He is always there and we can ask Him to give us wisdom and to show us what to do.